On the justification of Koiter's model for generalised membrane shells of the "first kind'' confined in a half-space: The scaled three-dimensional problem for a family of generalised membrane shells

-The next result, which is of independent interest and is not exploited in the forthcoming asymptotic analyses, relates the confinement condition we are considering in this paper with the classical \emph{Signorini condition} (cf., e.g., Chapter~6 in~\cite{KikuchiOden1988}), according to which:
+The next result relates the confinement condition we are considering in this paper with the classical \emph{Signorini condition} (cf., e.g., Chapter~6 in~\cite{KikuchiOden1988}), according to which:

-In order to establish this equivalence result, we will need to resort to the Kirchhoff-Love assumptions (cf., e.g., page~336 in~\cite{Ciarlet2000}), according to which \emph{any point on a normal to the middle surface remains on the normal to the deformed middle surface after the deformation has taken place, and the distance between such a point and the middle surface remains constant before and after the deformation}.
-The latter part of the Kirchhoff-Love assumptions states that it is not possible to \emph{compress} the linearly elastic shell.
+In order to establish this result, we will need to resort to the \emph{Kirchhoff-Love assumptions} (cf., e.g., page~336 in~\cite{Ciarlet2000}), according to which \emph{any point on a normal to the middle surface remains on the normal to the deformed middle surface after the deformation has taken place, and the distance between such a point and the middle surface remains constant before and after the deformation}.

-Let us recall that, apart from being judicious and widely accepted, the Kirchhoff-Love assumptions, which are assumptions on the \emph{geometrical nature} of the shell, constitute one of the pillars that led Koiter to the \emph{initial} formulation of the homonymous model~\cite{Koiter,Koiter1970}.
+Let us recall that the widely accepted Kirchhoff-Love assumptions, which are of \emph{geometrical nature} of the shell, constitutes one of the pillars that led Koiter to the derivation of his model~\cite{Koiter,Koiter1970}.

-For the sake of completeness, let us recall that the other pillar the original formulation of Koiter's model is based on is an assumption of \emph{mechanical nature} devised by F.~John according to which \emph{if the shell thickness is small enough, the state of stress is ``approximately'' planar and the stresses parallel to the middle surface vary ``approximately linearly'' across the thickness, at least ``away from the lateral face''} (cf. \cite{John1965,John1971}).